 Currently, the average data centre is estimated to consume over 100 times the power of a large commercial office building and with consumption rapidly increasing the data centre industry is showing no signs of slowing down.
-It is predicted that by 2020, approximately 1.7 megabytes of new information will be created by every human on the planet each second.
+It is estimated that the global datasphere will grow to over 175 zettabytes by 2025.

 In addition to the strain on global electricity supply, increased data consumption is contributing to climate change through centre carbon emissions and water wastage from data centres.
 It is important for data centre managers to take responsibility for the growing impact their industry has on the planet by implementing sustainable power management practices.

 Aside from the environmental benefits of sustainable power management, there are also a range of commercial advantages for businesses.
 Most apparent is the direct cost saving associated with improved operating efficiency.
 Although implementing new infrastructure and procedures requires initial capital expenditure, these changes will lead to power efficiencies that will cut long term operating costs.
 Additionally, governments often offer tax incentive schemes to encourage businesses to implement green initiatives, so there are also savings available here.

 Additionally, consumers are becoming increasingly concerned with the social responsibility of the brands they engage with, opting for brands that make a positive contribution to real world issues.
 Therefore, by adopting a sustainable approach to power management, companies can benefit from a more favourable brand image.

 The steps required to improve sustainability will differ for each data centre depending on the current design, infrastructure and processes.
 However, there are 5 key points to be addressed when assessing data centre sustainability.